wicc2/WiCC2/README.md

 # Requirements

 You will need to run the application with root privileges, and using some version of Python 3+.
-Also, you need to have installed *aircrack-ng suite* and *ifconfig*, the rest of the tools mentioned in the section *Project insight* are optional.
+Also, you need to have installed *aircrack-ng suite*, *ifconfig* and *cowpatty*, the rest of the tools mentioned in the section *Project insight* are optional.
 If any of the mentioned tools is not installed, the application will ask you to automatically install it.
 Of course, as this is a wireless pentesting tool, you will need some wireless card to perform the scans/attacks.
 In case you miss some of these requirements, you won't be able to initiate the tool.

 Is recommendable to run it on **Kali Linux** or **Parrot OS** since both have the required tools preinstalled.
 Also it is highly recommended to use a wireless card that supports both monitor mode and packet injection.
 In case your wireless card doesn't support monitor mode, you won't be able to execute the attacks and scans.
 <br/><br/>